-- 3) Every thing has come into existence because of that prime fact, (The Word of God), and no thing exists apart from that fact. - 4) In that was Life.
+- 3) Every thing has come into existence because of that prime fact, [The Word of God], and no thing exists apart from that fact. - 4) In that was Life.

 In the alphabet we have a few elementary sounds from which words may be constructed.
-They are basic elements of expression, as bricks, iron, and lumber are raw materials of architecture, music, literature, or poetry, but the contour of the finished product and the purpose it will serve depends upon the arrangement of the raw materials, which is subject to the constructor's design.
+They are basic elements of expression, as bricks, iron and lumber are raw materials of architecture or as a few notes are component parts of music.

-But a heap of bricks, iron, and lumber, is not a house, neither is a jumbled mass of notes music, nor can we call a haphazard arrangement of alphabetical sounds a word.
-These raw materials are prime necessities in construction of architecture, music, literature, or poetry, but the contour of the finished product and the purpose is will serve depends upon the arrangement of the raw materials, which is subject to the constructor's design.
+But a heap of bricks, iron and lumber is not a house, neither is a jumbled mass of notes music, nor can we call a haphazard arrangement of alphabetical sounds a word.
+These raw materials are prime necessities in construction of architecture, music, literature or poetry, but the contour of the finished product and the purpose it will serve depends upon the arrangement of the raw materials, which is subject to the constructor's design.
 Building materials may be formed into prison or palace; notes may be arranged as fanfare or funeral dirge; words may be indicted to inspire passion or peace, all according to the will of the designer.
-So also the majestic rhythm of the Word of God has wrought the primal substance, ARCHE, into the multitudinous forms which comprise the phenomenal world, according to His will.
+So also the majestic rhythm of the Word of God has wrought the primal substance, arche, into the multitudinous forms which comprise the phenomenal world, according to His will.